mbeddr/mps-platform-docs/src/doc/docs/gotchas/external_files_and_tools/index.md

     Not possible at the moment.

-!!! info "I want to share mps snippets."
+!!! info "I want to share MPS snippets."

     You can use [Skadi Cloud](https://blog.logv.ws/2021/10/19/skadi-cloud-gist-2/).